+- (4) "With reference to the correspondence ending with
-- (4) "With reference to the correspondence ending with No.-dated the, I am directed to ." - (5) "As requested [or, in compliance with the request made (or preferred)] in --- No. --- dated the ----, I am directed to ----." - (6) "I am directed to refer to --- No.--- dated the ---." - (7) "I am directed to reply to-No.----dated the----." - (8) "I am directed to acknowledge the receipt of No.-----dated the-----." - (9) "I am directed to ----." - (10) "I (we) have the honour to ----."

-6. Except (9) and (10), these forms are applicable in cases where the 'draft' is the result of a reference, or when it relates to a subject on which there has been previous correspondence.

-7. Of course it must be distinctly understood that there is no hard and fast rule for commencing the 'draft.'
-For instance, there is no reason why the forms may not be interchanged when possible, nor why the 'draft' may not begin thus:--" Your letter No.-----dated the----, on the subject of----, having been laid before the Governor-General in Council, (or, having been duly considered.)
-I am directed to communicate as follows:--;" or thus:--"In replying, or referring to, or acknowledging the receipt of your letter No.-----dated the-----, I am directed to----."

-8. The wording necessarily depends in a great measure on the taste, or wishes of the secretary of the department, or of the head of the office; but the forms given above are what are generally used in the Indian secretariats.

-9. Ordinarily there is not much discrimination exercised in the use of the forms.
+No. dated the -, I am directed to -." - (5) "As requested [or, in compliance with the request made (or preferred)] in-No.-dated the -, I am directed to-." - (6) "I am directed to refer to -No.-dated the →." - (7) "I am directed to reply to-No.-dated the-." - (8) "I am directed to acknowledge the receipt of- No.-dated the-." - (9) "I am directed to-." - (10) "I (we) have the honour to --." - 6.
+Except (9) and (10), these forms are applicable in cases where the 'draft' is the result of a reference, or when it relates to a subject on which there has been previous correspondence. - 7.
+Of course it must be distinctly understood that there is no hard and fast rule for commencing the 'draft.'
+For instance, there is no reason why the forms may not be interchanged when possible, nor why the 'draft' may not begin thus:-" Your letter No.-dated the,-, on the subject of-, having been laid before the Governor-General in Council, (or, having been duly considered,) I am directed to communicate as follows:-;" or thus:-"In replying, or referring to, or acknowledging the receipt of your letter No.-dated the-, I am directed to-." - 8.
+The wording necessarily depends in a great measure on the taste, or wishes of the secretary of the department, or of the head of the office, but the forms given above are what are generally used in the Indian secretariats. - 9.
+Ordinarily there is not much discrimination exercised in the use of the forms.
 A few hints however, will perhaps be considered helpful in the selection of the form appropriate to the particular case in hand.

-10. If the subject is of a simple nature and the 'draft' is a direct reply, accepting or negativing the proposal, or recommendation made, and it is not required to convey any remarks, etc., on the subject, form (1) is generally used.

-11. Form (2) is usually adopted when the nature of the communication to be made is simple and the 'draft' is not a direct reply, but has reference merely to some particular communication on the subject, to or from the addressee, or to any document which he may have received from whatever source, or of which he may be otherwise cognisant.

-12. Any information or decision in addition or supplementary to what has already been conveyed in a previous letter, is communicated in continuation of that letter. (vide form 3.)

-13. But should the 'draft' be the last of a series of correspondence with the addressee, and a direct simple reply, and have reference to no specific paper in the series, form (4) may be used in beginning the 'draft.'

-14. The use of form (5) is indicated by its phraseology.

-15. If the 'draft' is not a direct reply, and it is necessary to communicate any remarks or observations on the subject of the reference, form (6) would be a good way to commence.

-16. Form (7) would however be a more appropriate beginning, if, while the 'draft' is a direct reply, it accepted negatives partially or with modifications any proposals, it is required to make any comments or remarks.

-17. Form (8) is better adapted to 'drafts' of importance, in respect either of the status of the addressee, or of the subject.
-This form is also used when it is required to merely acknowledge a 'receit' 18.
-Form (9) is used only when the draft' initiates a correspondence, and it is not required to refer to any document.
+- 10. If the subject is of a simple nature and the 'draft' is a direct reply, accepting or negativing the proposal, or recommendation made, and it is not required to convey any remarks, etc., on the subject, form (1) is generally used. - 11.
+Form (2) is usually adopted when the nature of the communication to be made is simple and the 'draft' is not a direct reply, but has reference merely to some particular communication on the subject, to or from the addressee, or to any document which he may have received from whatever source, or of which he may be otherwise cognisant. - 12.
+Any information or decision in addition or supplementary to what has already been conveyed in a previous letter, is communicated in continuation of that letter. (vide form 3.) - 13.
+But should the 'draft' be the last of a series of correspondence with the addressee, and a direct simple reply, and have reference to no specific paper in the series, form (4) may be used in beginning the 'draft.' - 14.
+The use of form (5) is indicated by its phrascology. - 15.
+If the 'draft' is not a direct roply, and it is necessary to communicate any remarks or observations on the subject of the reference, form (6) would be a good way to commence. - 16.
+Form (7) would however be a more appropriate beginning, if, while the 'draft' is a direct reply, it accepts or negatives partially or with modifications any proposals, or if it is required to make any comments or remarks. - 17.
+Form (8) is better adapted to 'drafts' of importance, in respect either of the status of the addressee, or of the subject.
+This form is also \u\ed when it is required to merely acknowledge a 'recei t'